-Cover design by Baseline Arts Ltd, Oxford Produced for How To Books by Deer Park Productions Edited by Diana Brueton Typeset by PDQ Typesetting, Newcastle-under-Lyme, Staffs.
-Printed and bound by Cromwell Press, Trowbridge, Wiltshire
+Cover design by Baseline Arts Ltd, Oxford Produced for How To Books by Deer Park Productions, Tavistock Typeset by PDQ Typesetting, Newcastleunder-Lyme, Staffs.
 NOTE: The material contained in this book is set out in good faith for general guidance and no liability can be accepted for loss or expense incurred as a result of relying in particular circumstances on statements made in the book.
 The laws and regulations are complex and liable to change, and readers should check the current position with the relevant authorities before making personal arrangements.